Suzanne Pleshette: Career

+Her 1970 game show appearances include It Takes Two, with her husband, and Name Droppers.

-On May 19, 1971, TV producers saw her on The Tonight Show Starring Johnny Carson and noticed a certain chemistry between Suzanne and Johnny.
-She was cast as the wife of Newhart's character on the popular CBS sitcom The Bob Newhart Show (1972–1978) for all six seasons, as part of CBS television's Saturday night lineup.
-She was nominated twice for the Emmy for Outstanding Lead Actress in a Comedy Series.
+On August 5, 1971, TV producers saw her on The Tonight Show Starring Johnny Carson and noticed a certain chemistry between Suzanne and fellow guest Bob Newhart.
+She was cast as the wife of Newhart's character on the CBS sitcom The Bob Newhart Show (1972–1978) for all six seasons, as part of CBS television's Saturday-night lineup.
+During this time, she was nominated twice for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
 She reprised her role of Emily Hartley in the final episode of Newhart's subsequent comedy series, Newhart, in which viewers discovered that the entire later series had been her husband Bob's dream when he awakens next to her in the bedroom set from the earlier series.